jake-stewart/force-cul.nvim/readme.md

 # force-cul.nvim

-various sign plugins show appropriate cursorline highlight for signs.
+various sign plugins fail to show appropriate cursorline highlight for signs.

 this plugin should make all extmark signs obey your cursorline highlight.